Seminar Requirements

 Discussion leading

 Each of you will lead a 50-minute class session.
-This is not a lecture, for the 50 minutes should instigate and incorporate discussion among the other students—even if you have to spend five minutes giving a mini-lecture about this, or ten minutes about that.
+This is not a lecture, for the 50 minutes should instigate and incorporate discussion among the other students—even if you have to spend five minutes giving a mini-lecture about this, or seven minutes about that.

 We all will have read the piece you have selected, so your job is not to provide us with a review of the reading.
 You might, however, make explicit for us what the problem is that the author is trying to solve, what the author’s proposed solution is, what some objections are (whether addressed by the author, or not) to that proposed solution, what some tie-ins are to readings we have done or to other discussions we will have had, etc.